creviceapp/creviceapp/docs/index.md

 ## OnDecomposed

 `OnDecomposed` clause takes a button as It's argument.
-In contrast to `On` clause, this clause **can not** be declared successively, and **can not** take `Do` clause as the next clause.
+Like `On`, `OnDecomposedOn` clause is the second or later context of a gesture, too.
+But, in contrast to `On` clause, this clause **can not** be declared successively, and **can not** take `Do` clause as the next clause.
 This clause exists for the cases that you want to simply hook the press and release events to an action.
 This clause takes `Press` and `Release` clauses as the next clause.
 These clauses will directly be connected to the action, and if a button pressed, each of all the events published while it will invoke it.

 ```cs
 Chrome.